dw0rsec/FaceHarvester/README.md

 - `-c, --count`: Specify the number of pictures to download (required).
 - `-u, --useragent`: Choose a user agent (chrome, firefox, edge, or safari).
 Default is chrome.
 - `-o, --output`: Specify the path to the storage directory for downloaded images.
 If not specified, the default is ./out.
-- `-v, --verbose`: Enable verbose mode, which displays more infos.
 - `-q, --quiet`: Enable quiet mode, which will not display any output.
 - `-s, --socks`: Use a socks proxy to download the files (tor not working!).